 Types of Intrauterine Device

-It is of two types which are as follows:-
+It is of two types, which are as follows:

-Benefits of IUD
+Benefits of IUD Placement

-- Reduce rate of abortion
+- Reduce the rate of abortion.

-- Prevent unplanned pregnancy
+- Prevent unplanned pregnancy.

-- It has a long-lasting effect
+- It has a long-lasting effect.

-- Its success rate is about 99%
+- Its success rate is about 99%.

-- No need to take birth control pills
+- No need to take birth control pills.

-- Any medications do not alter its working
+- Any medications do not alter its working.

 Procedure of Intrauterine Device Placement